RSDKModding/RSDKv3-Decompilation/README.md

   * [iOS (Via the App Store)](https://apps.apple.com/us/app/sonic-cd-classic/id454316134)
   * [Android (Via Google Play)](https://play.google.com/store/apps/details?id=com.sega.soniccd.classic&hl=en&gl=US)
   * [Android (Via Amazon)](https://www.amazon.com/Sega-of-America-Sonic-CD/dp/B008K9UZY4/ref=sr_1_2?dchild=1&keywords=Sonic+CD&qid=1607930514&sr=8-2)
+    * A tutorial for finding the game assets from the Android version can be found [here](https://gamebanana.com/tuts/14942).

-Even if your platform isn't supported by the official releases, you **must** buy or officially download it for the assets (you don't need to run the official release, you just need the game assets)
+Even if your platform isn't supported by the official releases, you **must** buy or officially download it for the assets (you don't need to run the official release, you just need the game assets).

 # Advantages over the PC version of Sonic CD
 * Sharp, pixel-perfect display.